sidhartha426/sidhartha426/README.md

 - 👋 Hi, I’m @sidhartha426
 - 👀 I’m interested in ...
+AI ML and Reading Philosophy
 - 🌱 I’m currently learning ...
 MERN Stack
 - 💞️ I’m looking to collaborate on ...
 MERN Projects
 - 📫 How to reach me ... contact@sid426.dev